Jim’s Original in Chicago: Polish Sausage and Pork Chop

 If you plan on eating right away, you will have to stand and eat at the narrow metal counters

 Jim’s Original is a unique place.
 There were no tables or inside seating, only narrow metal counters to stand at and eat.
-There’s something special about eating on a sidewalk with views of downtown Chicago with the sounds of passing cars speeding by on Interstate 90.
+There’s something special about eating on a sidewalk with views of downtown Chicago and the sounds of passing cars speeding by on Interstate 90.

 There is usually a line of people waiting out front to order.
 If the counter seating is full, you might see people sitting in their cars devouring a sandwich or two.